Atem18/atemlire/app/_posts/2021-09-14-how-to-develop-and-build-a-wordpress-theme-inside-a-container.md

   mytheme:
 ```

-## Develop
+As you can see upper in the compose file, we are using MariaDB, WordPress, Node.js and Caddy.

-As you can see upper in the compose file, we start MariaDB, WordPress, Node.js and Caddy.
+It's just as exemple, feel free to swap any component.

-### MariaDB
+## MariaDB

 Nothing fancy here, we just use the official MariaDB image.